The Importance of Accepting Who You Are (Just Be Yourself)

 The Female Viewpoint

 Women are the exact opposite of men (or at least most women are).
 Women equate sex with love.
 If a woman has sex with a man, she can (and often does) fall in love with him (i.e. she has a psychological and in some cases a spiritual connection with that man).
 This situation, however, can pose a lot of problems for women.
 For example, a woman may spend the night with a man whom she thinks is “Prince Charming”, only to discover in the morning that she has actually spent the night with a “frog”!
 If this situation happens too often, the woman can easily become quite “jaded” and close herself off to love, making it next to impossible for her to find her true soul mate (i.e. the man destined to be hers).

-Nowadays You Can Lead Any Of The Following Lifestyles:
+Nowadays You Can Lead Any of the Following Three Most Common Lifestyles:

 Straight Lifestyle: click onto the video Youtube site location with Tom Cruise – “Take My Breath Away” – by Berlin from the Top Gun movie

 Bi Lifestyle: click onto the video Youtube site location of “Him” sung by Geo Louis